autoboat-vt/autoboat_docs/docs/standards_and_definitions.md

 ### True Wind Angle

-The true wind vector is basically just the wind speed of the location as measured by a stationary sensor, and is just computed by taking the apparent wind vector and adding the velocity vector of the boat. **You must make sure that the velocity vector is measured using the same axes as the apparent wind vector**.
+The true wind vector is basically just the wind speed of the location as measured by a stationary sensor, and is just computed by taking the apparent wind vector and adding the local velocity vector of the boat. **You must make sure that the velocity vector is measured using the same axes as the apparent wind vector.
+This is called the local velocity vector and is mentioned in a following section**.

+$\text{true_wind_angle} = \text{apparent_wind_vector} + \text{local_velocity_vector}$

 The true wind angle is also measured counter-clockwise from the centerline of the boat just like the apparent wind angle, and the true wind vector has the same base axes as the apparent wind vector.
 The true wind angle doesn't actually do anything on its own, but it can be used to compute the global true wind angle, which is quite useful for us in plotting courses and in visualizations.